 ‘In the tutorial, one is out in the open and compelled to draw on one’s powers.
 Intellectually, it is the equivalent of a sports training and equally necessary to get good results.’

 Audrey Withers (1924, PPE), Editor of Vogue 1940-1960

 Every student at Somerville receives their own personal tutor, who acts as the first point of contact for wellbeing and advice.
 This tutor changes from term to term and, because the tutors themselves are academics, they know better than anyone the challenges as well as the amazing possibilities of life at Oxford.
 You can learn more about tutors in our ‘Meet the Tutors’ section.

-One of the unique enrichment opportunities offered by Somerville College is the Development Programme.
-Through this, students can access workshops, study skills help and one-to-one mentoring from Programme Director, Claire Cockcroft.
-With workshops occurring on a weekly basis on topics including essay writing, time management, public speaking, and how to get a good night’s sleep, students receive the encouragement and support to take their studies, as well as their future careers, to the next level.
+One of the unique enrichment opportunities offered by Somerville College is the Somerville Skills Hub.
+Through this programme, students are able to access workshops, study skills and one-to-one mentoring.
+With workshops occurring on a weekly basis across everything from essay writing and time management to subject-specific coaching and advice, students receive the encouragement and support to take their studies, as well as their future careers, to the next level.